Probing Purely Inelastic Scalar Dark Matter Across Colliders and Gravitational Wave Observatories: Electroweak Phase Transition and Gravitational Waves

+We perform the numerical scan using the corrected full finite-temperature effective potential described above.
+The scan covers $\Delta=0.05,0.06,0.07$ and $m_{\rm tot}=m_1+m_2=60$--$160.75~{\rm GeV}$.
+For each $(m_{\rm tot},\Delta)$, the coupling $\lambda_{12}$ is fixed by the relic abundance requirement, while $\lambda_\phi$ is scanned near the zero-temperature vacuum-stability boundary.
+We require the zero-temperature electroweak vacuum before tracing the thermal phases and computing the corresponding GW signal.

 The left panel of Fig.~\ref{fig:GW-signal} shows the GW spectra with the sensitivity curves of present and future gravitational wave experiments, including LISA \cite{LISA:2017pwj}, BBO \cite{Harry:2006fi}, Taiji \cite{Hu:2017mde, Luo:2019zal, Luo:2021qji}, TianQin \cite{TianQin:2015yph}, and U-DECIGO.
 It can be seen that, in some cases, the peak frequency of the gravitational wave energy density generated by the phase transition is close to the frequency where the U-DECIGO detector can reach.
 As to the other GW detectors, comparing their reaches with our predicted GW spectra, we find that their sensitivity ranges do not overlap with the GW frequencies relevant to our study, and thus are not sufficient to detect the predicted signal strengths.
 Then, combined with Eq.~(\ref{eq:SNR}), the corresponding $\mathrm{SNR}$ can be calculated.
-We highlight several benchmark points that yield the largest $\mathrm{SNR}$ values.
-Notably, the signal represented by the blue curve can potentially be detected by both gravitational wave detectors and collider experiments, as will be discussed in the next section.
+We highlight several representative benchmark points with large $\mathrm{SNR}$ values.
+Notably, the signals represented by the red and green curves can potentially be detected by both gravitational wave detectors and collider experiments, as will be discussed in the next section.

 The right panel of Fig.~\ref{fig:GW-signal} presents the parameter space leading to strongly first-order phase transitions with $\mathrm{SNR} > 1$, indicated by red dots.
 It can be observed that these points predominantly originate from the mass range $m_1 \in [40,~80]~\mathrm{GeV}$.
-The cyan and purple curves represent the relic abundance for different mass differences.
-As discussed earlier, $\mu_1^2 < 0$ may lead to a first-order phase transition.
-From Eq.~(\ref{eq:parameter-relations}), it can be seen that when $\lambda_{12}$ becomes too small, $\mu_1^2 > 0$, indicating that no phase transition occurs.
+The purple and cyan curves represent the relic abundance targets for $\Delta=0.05$ and $\Delta=0.07$, respectively.
+As implied by Eq.~(\ref{eq:parameter-relations}), a sufficiently large $\lambda_{12}$ can drive $\mu_1^2$ negative, providing a useful diagnostic for a dark field instability.
+The actual first-order phase transition, however, is determined numerically from the full finite-temperature effective potential.
 The shaded region denotes parameter space excluded by constraints from Higgs invisible decays.
 They exclude the mass region for $m_{ tot} < m_h$.